ddl-wasanthag/domino-model-monitoring/README.md

 # Domino Model Monitoring Demo
 There are two types of model monitoring workflows available in Domino.

-## Model API Monitoring
+- ## Model API Monitoring
-When a model is deployed on Domino as a Model API, Domino:
+When a model is deployed on Domino as a Model API,

-Analyzes the training data to extract the model schema (if you register a Domino TrainingSet).
+- Domino Analyzes the training data to extract the model schema (if you register a Domino TrainingSet).

-Captures predictions as Domino datasets for monitoring.
+- Captures predictions as Domino datasets for monitoring.

-Generates drift detection and model quality analysis on a schedule (if you share the ground truth dataset with Domino), and alerts you if any thresholds are exceeded.
+- Generates drift detection and model quality analysis on a schedule (if you share the ground truth dataset with Domino), and alerts you if any thresholds are exceeded.

-Allows you to easily reproduce the environment with access to the captured predictions to diagnose and fix issues with your model.
+- Allows you to easily reproduce the environment with access to the captured predictions to diagnose and fix issues with your model.

 See Set up monitoring for Model APIs in the Docs, https://docs.dominodatalab.com/en/latest/user_guide/2a7c3b/set-up-monitoring-for-model-apis/